lampapps/lampapps/_posts/2016-11-13-Static-Website-Hosting.md

 * for the Index Document, enter: `index.html`
 * for the Error Document, enter: `error.html`
 * click 'Save'
+<br /><br />

-4. Open the bucket `www.example.com` bucket `Properties` panel:
+4. Open the `www.example.com` bucket `Properties` panel:
 * click `Redirect all requests to another host name`
 * redirect all requets to `example.com`
 * click `Save`
 > Why redirect?
 You will host your website in the `example.com` bucket, but using `www.example.com` has become common place.
-So we want to catch anyone using that address and send them to `example.com`.
+So we want to catch anyone using that url and send them to `example.com`.